-4.3.2 Development Generated Traffic
+4.3.2 Development Generated Vehicle Trips

 The Institute of Transportation Engineers (ITE) Trip Generation Manual (10th Edition) was used to estimate the number of vehicle trips generated from the proposed building.
-The vehicle trips rates as per the ITE Trip Generation Manual and the resulting trip generation is presented in Table 4.1.
+The vehicle trips rates as per the ITE Trip Generation Manual for a 'General Urban/Suburban' location and the resulting trip generation is presented in Table 4.1.